 If EVs are charged during times of peak electricity demand, they may stress the current grid and require the construction of additional electricity supply.
 Furthermore, charging vehicles during peak demand would significantly reduce the operating cost benefits expected from electric vehicles.
 "Smart grid" technology that allows communication between recharging vehicles and the electrical grid provides a key opportunity to maximize recharging efficiency and minimize stress to the grid.
-Automakers and utilities must continue to work together to develop this "smart" vehicle-to-grid communication between automakers, electric vehicle supply equipment manufacturers, electric utilities, regulatory agencies and legislators.
+Automakers and utilities must continue to work together to develop this "smart" vehicle-to-grid communication system.
+Overcoming these challenges will require significant collaboration between automakers, electric vehicle supply equipment manufacturers, electric utilities, regulatory agencies and legislators.